render-07/enterprise_software_system_with_login/README.md

 Repository for subject Enterprise Software System AY 2020-2021 (web app).
 This is for educational purpose only.

 ### Steps to setup project
-1. Clone a project and install all the dependancy.
+1. Clone a project and install all the dependancy (yarn or npm).
 2. Create config.env file in the Root directory and specify PORT, MONGO_URI and JWT_SECRET.

 Example: